Salsa

 If you want to make just a small amount for a party Pico de Gallo is probably the better recipe, but if you have a lot of tomatoes and want to make a large amount of salsa to preserve this the recipe you need.

-I actually had a great recipe that I lost.
-It’s taken me a lot of years, but I think I’m pretty close now with this recipe.
 A big part of this recipe is adding the chopped vegetables for just a short time so they don’t get over cooked and soft.
 You’re basically adding some pico de gallo to the seasoned tomato sauce.

 Grape jelly?
 Yes, it’s a great way to add some sweetness and additional flavor to the salsa.
 I do the same with my marinara if I need to add sugar – think about grapes; it’s sort of like adding some sweet wine.